stashed/docs/docs/guides/auto-backup/managed-backup/index.md

 ## Backup DaemonSet from `ns3` namespace

-Now, we are going to use the same blueprint to backup a DaemonSet from the `ns3` namespace.
+Now, we are going to use the same BackupBlueprint to backup a DaemonSet from the `ns3` namespace.
 We are going to mount a ConfigMap in `/etc/config` directory.
 Then, we will backup this directory using automatic backup.

 **Create DaemonSet:**